HeidarM/Quench_Simulation/README.md

 #### Bug in qiskit-algorithms 0.4.0
 There is a minor bug in the VQE class of qiskit-algorithms version 0.4.0.
-The VQE callback does not pass full list of parameters, it instead passes the first parameter only. in `BUG_FIXES/VQE_CALLBACK_BUG_FIX.py` I have fixed the bug locally, until it is fixed in qiskit-algorithms.
+The VQE callback does not pass full list of parameters, it instead passes the first parameter only.
+In `BUG_FIXES/VQE_CALLBACK_BUG_FIX.py` I have fixed the bug locally, until it is fixed in qiskit-algorithms.

 ### Much faster DGA optimization